hasura/graphql-engine/docs/graphql/core/schema/tables.rst

 Track tables
 ------------

 Tables can be in the underlying Postgres database without being exposed over the GraphQL API.
 In order to expose a table over the GraphQL API, it needs to be **tracked**.
-Let's track our newly created ``article`` table:

 .. rst-class:: api_tabs
 .. tabs::

   .. tab:: Console

-    When a table is added via the Hasura console, it's tracked by default.
+    When a table is added via the Hasura console, it gets tracked by default.

+    You can track any existing tables in your database from the ``Data -> Schema`` page:

+    .. thumbnail:: /img/graphql/core/schema/schema-track-tables.png
+       :alt: Track table

   .. tab:: CLI